 Inheriting cash or stocks in a brokerage account

-Inheriting cash or another liquid investment like a brokerage account outright (e.g. not in trust) can provide a lot of flexibility for a beneficiary.
+Inheriting cash or another liquid investment like a brokerage account outright (e.g. not in trust) can provide a lot of flexibility for a beneficiary, including potentially significant tax benefits.
 Although the windfall may not be enough to fully fund all of your goals, it could be the jumpstart necessary to make reaching them possible.
 There are two common pitfalls to avoid when it comes to inheriting assets "free and clear."
 First, there's a frequent temptation to spend the proceeds on a new home or other personal property instead of saving and investing for larger financial goals.
 Second, individuals may also become nostalgic about certain inherited securities, typically single stocks, and reluctant to sell them.
 Single stocks carry a much greater investment risk than a diversified portfolio would, so balancing risk tolerance with your emotions and overall investment management strategy is important.

 When deciding what to do with an inheritance or windfall, consider working with a financial advisor who can help you objectively evaluate your options and also understand the emotional dynamic involved.
 When we develop a financial plan for our clients, we combine all the pieces of their financial and life situation to create one cohesive view.
 Using income, fixed expenses and other discretionary spending data, we are able to project clients’ cash flows.
 Through modeling, we can help you prioritize goals and evaluate trade-offs by developing what-if scenarios complete with a timeline and funding projections.
 Instead of going it blind, you can make an informed decision based on actionable data.